Proglang-TypeScript/run-time-information-gathering/README.md

 #### Blacklisted node modules

 You can specify a JSON file that contains an array of blacklisted node modules which you don't want to instrument.
+For the asynchronous implementation to work, this needs to contain 'kafkajs'.

 ```bash
 $ npm run --silent generate -- tests/calculator/calculator.js ./example-blacklist.json